-My focus throughout the book is on recognizing how our attitude causes some of us to fail to commit, and I make a strong effort at getting through to the reader.
+My focus throughout the book was on recognizing how our attitude causes some of us to fail to commit.

 - Chapter Twelve: Creative Thoughts of Inspiration

 With my creative side I often come up with interesting concepts that people have said are quite meaningful.
-Some concepts I include are referred to as Easy Rejection Syndrome, Heavenly Love, Power Planning, and The Stream Of Life.
-You may get their drift from those subtitles.
+I also like to give these concepts creative names.

 - Chapter Thirteen: A Bachelor's Poems

-When I feel emotional about someone, I sometimes become poetic.
+When I get emotional about someone I tend to become poetic.
 I had saved most of the poems I wrote about relationships over the years.
-I included a few of them in the last chapter since they related to the subject of the book.
+I decided a good conclusion for the book was to include a few of my poems that related well to the subject, and that's how it begins.

 An inspirational book for those who never commit to marriage but who want to break the pattern.